AriBlumstein/NetworksCTF/answers/README.md

 This script produces a file known as hidden_cookie.txt with the cookie values.
 Let us now inspect the file.
 Since the script wrote bytes to the file, it seems we need to use a hex editor to see the contents.
 Let's do just that:
 ![binary view](../resources/hex_editor.png)

 With some knowledge regarding operating systems, we can see that this file is in PE format; it is an executable.
 We simply need to change the file extension from .txt to .exe.
 A sample of this rebuilt executable can be found [here](hidden_cookie.exe).
-Congragulations in completing the first stage!
+Congragulations on completing the first stage!

 ## Stage 2 - DNS, Socket Programming, TLS certificates